Ethiopia Entry Requirements

 Passport

-Must be valid for at least six months beyond arrival and have at least one blank visa page.
+Your passport must be valid for six months beyond the entry date and contain at least one blank visa page.

 Tips for Smooth Entry

-Complete the arrival card on the plane to save time at immigration.
+Complete the arrival card on the plane to avoid delays at immigration counters.

 Customs & Duty-Free